MicrosoftDocs/bi-shared-docs/docs/analysis-services/deployment/deployment-script-files-solution-deployment-config-settings.md

      -or-

 -   Run the [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] Deployment Wizard at the command prompt and set the wizard to run in answer file mode.
 For more information about answer file mode, see [Running the Analysis Services Deployment Wizard](../../analysis-services/deployment/running-the-analysis-services-deployment-wizard.md).
      -or-

 -   Modify the \<*project name*>.configsettings file by using any text editor.

+#### To generate configuration settings file

+-   Run the [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] Deployment Wizard at the command prompt and set the wizard to run in answer file mode.
+After the wizard finishes, it generates a .configsettings file with your configured values.
+For more information about answer file mode, see [Running the Analysis Services Deployment Wizard](../../analysis-services/deployment/running-the-analysis-services-deployment-wizard.md).

 ## See Also
  [Specifying the Installation Target](../../analysis-services/deployment/deployment-script-files-specifying-the-installation-target.md)
  [Specifying Partition and Role Deployment Options](../../analysis-services/deployment/deployment-script-files-partition-and-role-deployment-options.md)